kaynboyle/module3/README.md

 # module3
 module 3 is a page for the password generator challenge.
 This page asks the user to enter how long of a password they want to make and what kind of characters they want to include when the user clicks on the button.
-The user can choose weather to include uppercase, lowercase,
+The user can choose weather to include uppercase, lowercase, special, or numerical characters. the first question requires a number input while the other questions take a confimation of ok or cancel to indicate the preference.